maralikesrobots/Blink12SequenceFinal/README.md

 Based on "Blink" by Arduino

-Published Nov 25
+*Published Nov 25
-Updated Nov 26, removed unused/unnecessary code, added documentation
+*Updated Nov 26, removed unused/unnecessary code, added documentation *Updated Dec 12, made changes to light patterns

 To upload to Arduino UNO
 1. Copy/Paste code (FinalCode in link above) into empty sketch (ie Create New)